tomat/react-reflorp/README.md

 # Backend

-Currently URL:s for fetching things from the backend are automatically generated, and the basic structure can not be changed.
+By default URL:s for fetching things from the backend are automatically generated.
 URL:s and methods are based on the names of the entities and the kind of request we're doing.

 ## Single endpoints